 - You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 - You can save a draft of your work if you would like to finish filling out the form at a later date.

 - If anything changes with the information you submitted, please request to edit the submission / If you need to make changes to your form, please withdraw your submission and resubmit.

 - Submittable works best on Google Chrome, Firefox, and Safari.
 Internet Explorer is not supported.
 Please make sure you are using a supported browser.

 About Alternative Exposure

-Southern Exposure's Alternative Exposure grant program supports the independent, self-organized work of artists and small groups that play a critical and significant role within the San Francisco Bay Area arts community.
+Southern Exposure's Alternative Exposure (AltEx) grant program supports the independent, self-organized work of artists and small groups that play a critical and significant role within the San Francisco Bay Area arts community.
 AltEx provides monetary awards to foster the development and presentation of artist-led projects and programs that are accessible and open to the public.

 A Brief History